 Back in 2016, the Dutch cabinet published a circularity program ‘Nederland Circulair in 2050’, in which a vision and ambition are shaped to achieve a circular economy by 2050 in the Netherlands.
 To reach this goal, there also needs to be a drastic change in the way we deal with plastics.
-Our mostly linear system does not only result in excessive use of finite fossil resources, it also adds to plastic pollution and climate change due to incineration and landfill emissions.
+Our mostly linear system not only results in excessive use of finite fossil resources, but it also adds to plastic pollution and climate change due to incineration and landfill emissions.
 Obviously, to be circular, we need to move to a circular plastic system.

 In this article, we dive deeper into the ‘Transition Agenda Plastics’ (Dutch: Transitieagenda Kunststoffen), published to serve as a blueprint for the transition to a circular plastic system.
 To get a clear picture of the current situation, the plastic system in the years 2015/2016 was analysed.
 From this ‘baseline’, targets were set for 2030.